Coyolx/Cambooo/README.md

 python contribute.py --repository=git@github.com:user/repo.git
 ```
 Now you have a repository with lots of changes in your GitHub account.
-Note: it takes several minutes for GitHub to reindex your activity.
+Note: it takes several minutes for GitHub to reindex your activity

 ## How it works
 The script initializes an empty git repository, creates a text file and starts